sonata-project/ecommerce/docs/reference/bundles/basket.rst

 As you can see, you can override the builder, factory & loader services ; basket, basket_element & customer classes and the various forms.
 Moreover, you're able to override the rest of the bundle by extending it (through SonataEasyExtendsBundle for instance).

-For more information about our biases regarding *basket*, you can read: :doc:`../architecture/basket`.
+For more information about our position regarding *basket*, you can read: :doc:`../architecture/basket`.